Miss Pará

 Miss Pará is a Brazilian Beauty pageant which selects the representative for the State of Pará at the Miss Brazil contest.
 The pageant was created in 1955 and has been held every year since with the exception of 1990-1991, 1993, and 2020.
 The pageant is held annually with representation of several municipalities.
-Since 2022, the State director of Miss Pará is, Nathália Lago.
+Since 2024, the State director of Miss Pará is, Lucas Camisão, while being assisted by Bruno Magno.
 Pará has won only one crown in the national contest: